We may earn money or products from the companies mentioned in this post at no cost to you.

 And they’re more other fun things of entrepreneurs.
 From the definitions above, it easily to know the functions of entrepreneurs.

-The successful practice of entrepreneurship requires that entrepreneur should posses some abilities and traits.
+The successful practice of entrepreneurship requires that an entrepreneur should possess some abilities and traits.

 The major 6 entrepreneur skills are: